aeturrell/coding-for-economists/coming-from-stata.md

 The biggest difference between Python and Stata is that Python is a fully-fledged programming language, which means it can do *lots* of things, while Stata is really just for data analysis.
 What this means in practice is that sometimes the notation to do this or that operation in Python (or any other general purpose programming language) is less concise than in Stata.
 There is greater competition for each command in Python because it does many more things.

 Another difference is that, in Stata, there is one dataset in memory that is represented as matrix where each column is a "variable" with a unique name.
 In Python, variables can be anything, even functions!
 But most data analysis in Python is done using dataframes, which are objects that are somewhat similar to a single dataset in Stata.
-In Python, you can have as many DataFrames as you like in action at once.
+In Python, you can have as many dataframes as you like in action at once.
 This causes the first major notational differences; in Python, you need to specify *which* dataframe you want to perform an operation on, in addition to which column (or row, or entry).

 Finally, Python and its data analysis packages are free.